🎮

 The 16:9 aspect ratio adds another layer to the story.
 The right screen is not always the fanciest one.
 Sometimes it is the one that makes your core library look natural instead of merely possible.

 Odroid Go Ultra leaves the strongest impression when you frame it as a recommendation for shoppers who want a focused retro machine with a clear role.
-That is also what turns the buying advice from noise into something useful.
+That framing keeps the review honest and stops the verdict from sliding into generic praise.

 Broad emulation range is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The compatibility profile around Game Boy (A), NES (A), Sega Genesis (A), and Game Boy Advance (A) gives it a concrete identity.
 The main caution remains no l3/r3, no built in wifi.